 Starting from version 9.0 RapidAuthor allows for creating publications that do not require browser plugins.
-These publications can be viewed with the help of Cortona3D Solo that is based on asm.js and WebGL/HTML5 technologies.
+These publications can be viewed with the help of Cortona3D Solo which is based on asm.js and WebGL/HTML5 technologies.
 Cortona3D Solo works in most modern web browsers on different OS (Windows, Mac OS X, Linux, Android, iOS, Windows Mobile).

 How to create publications that do not require browser plugins